pdgilbert/eg_stm_hal/README.md

 git clone https://github.com/pdgilbert/eg_stm_hal.git
 ```
 This package is mostly examples in directory examples/, but the
 build fails unless there are targets so there needs to be something in src/.
-That can be
-defaults main.rs or lib.rs, or can be something else but then needs to be specified in
+That could be main.rs or lib.rs, which are defaults, or could be something else but then then
-Cargo.toml.
+that needs to be specified in Cargo.toml.
+This package has a src/lib.rs file with a small utility function used in several examples.

 It is unlikely that you would ever want to call functions in this package from another package,
 so I do not expect to ever set it up as a crate for importing.